The Questions to Ask When Viewing a House

 But, the questioning is far from over!
 Time to double-check a few details:

-Here are some things to ask when buying a house:
+Here are some questions to ask when viewing a house you’re eager to buy:

 - What’s the deal with fixtures and fittings?
 What’s included in the sale, and what’s being taken?